randy-rebucas/localpro/ADMIN_FEATURE_IMPLEMENTATION_PROMPT.md

 - **Implementation Guide**: `ADMIN_IMPLEMENTATION_GUIDE.md`
 - **Reference Page**: `src/app/admin/audit/page.tsx`

-This prompt ensures that every new admin feature will have consistent, professional styling that matches the established audit page patterns.
+This prompt ensures that every new admin feature will have consistent, professional styling that matches the established audit page patterns, with proper linting, testing, and code quality standards.